Key Driver Analysis Improvements

 💡 Did you know?
 You can click on the drop-down next to “Segment Name” or any other column title and filter segments and dimensions, as well as sort them as per what you think is more relevant.

 Named API Keys — API keys are issued to allow customers to access Sisu functionality.
 By design, the API keys are cryptic, lengthy and hard for humans to understand.
 When generating an API key, customers can now provide an easy to reference, human readable name for their API keys.
 This will allows users to better manage multiple API keys when using Sisu’s external APIs.

-Custom Calculations now available in the Analysis API — All custom calculations will be returned in analysis results by default.
-Here is a sample section of the Analysis results with custom calculations in the response:
+More segment details now available in the Analysis API — All calculations will be returned in analysis results by default.
+Here is a sample section of the Analysis results with the new calculations in the response: